gymnosophist/Portfolio/README.md

 ### Programs

 [A program to parse ancient Greek texts and generate word frequency statistics, dictionary entries, and automated Anki decks](https://github.com/gymnosophist/flashy_flashcards).
-I published a post about this project on [Medium](https://medium.com/python-in-plain-english/make-flashier-flashcards-automating-anki-with-python-2744ed025366)  as well, published in [Python in Plain English](https://medium.com/python-in-plain-english)
+I wrote a post about this project on [Medium](https://medium.com/python-in-plain-english/make-flashier-flashcards-automating-anki-with-python-2744ed025366)  as well, published in [Python in Plain English](https://medium.com/python-in-plain-english)